endlesspint8/endlesspint8.github.io/night-night/index.md

 ## Winter '23 - x titles (y abandoned), theme: none, sabbatical two

-_Zeno's Conscience; Roadside Picnic; Why Civil Resistance Works; Blindly; The Beginning of Infinity; On the Abolition of All Political Parties; Cryptonomicon; Travel Light; Woodcutters; True History of the Kelly Gang; Water by the Spoonful; The Dawn Watch: Joseph Conrad in a Global World; Energy and Civilization; Nothing Like the Sun; The City As a Tangled Bank; Primitive Man as Philosopher; Bad Samaritans; The General in His Labyrinth; Creation (Vidal); Dune VI_
+_Roadside Picnic; Why Civil Resistance Works; Blindly; The Beginning of Infinity; On the Abolition of All Political Parties; Cryptonomicon; Travel Light; Woodcutters; True History of the Kelly Gang; Water by the Spoonful; The Dawn Watch: Joseph Conrad in a Global World; Energy and Civilization; Nothing Like the Sun; The City As a Tangled Bank; Primitive Man as Philosopher; Bad Samaritans; The General in His Labyrinth; Creation (Vidal); Dune VI_

 |	title	|	author	|	media	|	alibi	|
 |	---	|	---	|	---	|	---	|